Table of Contents

 The Hot Shot Furnace: Heating Up History at Fort Jefferson

-They built the fiery furnace to make the solid iron cannonballs.
-They considered these very effective in the defenses against wooden ships.
+They built the fiery furnace to make solid iron cannonballs.
+They considered these very effective in the defense against wooden ships.
 The cannonballs were superheated in the furnace; the soldiers then fed them down iron rails where gun crews would load into the cannon barrel.
-These super-heated cannonballs when launched skipped across the surface of the water, impacting the wooden ship near the waterline maximizing damage to the hull.
+These super-heated cannonballs when launched skipped across the surface of the water, impacting the wooden ship near the waterline, maximizing damage to the hull.

 Unleashing the Thunder: The Raw Power of the Rodman Cannon at Fort Jefferson